TPG NBN plans review

 Who owns TPG?

-TPG is an Australian-founded and owned company, run by current chairman David Teoh.
+TPG is an Australian-founded and owned company, run by current chairman Canning Fok after the March 2021 departure of David Teoh.
 TPG actually started in 1986 as a computer parts and peripherals company but has since moved into offering internet and mobile plans.

 TPG also has its own competitor to the NBN, a ‘fibre to the building’ broadband service that is available through many apartment buildings in some Australian cities.
 It’s important to make sure that you’re purchasing the right service for you – TPG’s own broadband is different from the NBN that TPG also sells.